michele-perrone/michele-perrone/README.md

 ### Hi there 👋

 My name is Michele and I'm Italian (yes, I make pizza and I'm quite good at it).
-I'm a computer engineer and musician, desperately to bring my two souls together.
+I'm a computer engineer and musician, desperately trying to bring my two souls together.
 Among my interests there are:
 * Embedded devices :computer:
 * Linux :penguin:
 * Opera singing :musical_score:
 * Piano :musical_keyboard:
-* Taking over the world :rocket:
+* World takeover :rocket:

 Feel free to take a look at my [**resume**](MichelePerrone_Resume.pdf).